 So, what in the Fsociety is TryHackMe?
-It is a hands-on platform that addresses the difficulty in gaining Cyber Security education through a gamified approach.
-The platform has been growing ever since its first release and has managed to gain a loyal user base of over 492,000 people.
-It has also become popular among Cyber Security mentors and professionals, hence gaining a higher reputation.
+It is a hands-on platform that addresses the difficulty of gaining cyber security education.
+“How?”, you ask?
+Through a gamified approach, that’s how!
+This awesome platform has been growing has managed to gain a loyal user base of over 492,000 users.
+It has also become popular among cyber security mentors and professionals, hence gaining an even higher reputation.

-The dream started back in 2018 when 2 college students, Ashu Savani and Ben Spring, had the idea to upload all of their notes on a centralized platform that is accessible to all for free.
-This idea was born due to flaws in the learning system that they recognized early on and had the will to resolve them.
+The dream started back in 2018 when two college students, Ashu Savani and Ben Spring, had the idea to upload all of their security-relevant notes on a centralized platform that would be publicly accessible at no cost.
+This idea was born due to flaws in the existing learning system that these brilliant minds recognized and had the will to resolve once and for all.

 And so, they did it.
-They conceived TryHackMe and allowed the creation of virtual rooms on the platform which held information in both theory and practical form.
-Later, the community grew on to become one of the biggest in Cyber Security.
+They conceived TryHackMe and allowed the creation of virtual rooms on the platform which held information in both theoretical and practical form.
+Later, the community grew on to become one of the biggest in the learning world of cyber security!

-To get going with the platform, visit their official website and create a new account.
+To get going with the platform, visit TryHackMe and create a new account.
 You will be greeted with your dashboard.
-Start poking around and get used to the dashboard as you will face it every time you log in.
+Start poking around and get familiarized with this dashboard as you will face it every time you log in.

-This is one of the most hands-on and informative spaces.
-This features a network of computers and devices that are vulnerable, just waiting for you to take over them!
-Currently, there are only 2 of these “Networks” available, namely Throwback, Holo and Wreath — out of which only Wreath is available to free users.
-Completing these also award certificates but more importantly, it builds up confidence in the student.
+A Network is one of the most hands-on and informative spaces.
+It features a network of computers and devices that are vulnerable, just waiting for you to take over them!
+Currently, there are three of these Networks available, namely Throwback, Holo and Wreath — out of which only Wreath is available to free users.
+Completing these also award certificates but more importantly, they build up confidence in your own practical abilities.

 King of the Hill

-One of the most liked features of TryHackMe, King of the Hill (KoTH), is a competitive playground for more advanced learners in the sector, where you play against 10 players to gain root access to a vulnerable machine.
+One of the most liked features of TryHackMe, King of the Hill (KoTH), is a competitive playground for more advanced learners looking for a challenge.
+In it, you play against ten other players to gain root access to a vulnerable machine.
 To win the game, you need to maintain root access for the highest amount of time and simultaneously patch vulnerabilities so that your rivals (the ten other players) do not get root access as well.

 Ranking & Leaderboards

-Users get points after completing every room and hence get assigned a level.
+Users get points after completing every Room and hence get assigned levels.
 Gradually, the players can level up through gaining more points.
-The Top-100 players from each country are featured in their respective leaderboards, and a global leaderboard also ranks everyone and features Top-100 in the world.
-All the ranks (in order) can be found below:
+The top-100 players from each country are featured within their respective leaderboards, and a global top-100 leaderboard also ranks all players globally.
+These ranks (in order) are:

 |Title / Rank||Points Required|